-Project-based voucher (PBV) participants who are victims of domestic violence, dating violence, sexual assault, or stalking shall follow the procedure for requesting an emergency transfer as specified above for the HCV program.
+Project-based voucher (PBV) participants who are victims of domestic violence, dating violence, sexual assault, stalking, and/or human trafficking shall follow the procedure for requesting an emergency transfer as specified above for the HCV program.
 If a family has been residing in a PBV unit for less than one year, the family may either: request to transfer to another project-based subsidized unit or move to another property without the benefit of LRHA's assistance.
 For all other families, transfer requests are subject to availability.
 Families will be placed on a waiting list.
-If a family chooses to move without LRHA's assistance or wishes to move sooner than assistance is available, at the participant's request, LRHA will assist participants in contacting the local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, or stalking that are attached to this plan.
+If a family chooses to move without LRHA's assistance or wishes to move sooner than assistance is available, at the participant's request, LRHA will assist participants in contacting the local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, stalking, and/or human trafficking that are attached to this plan.